artem-savchenko0/Django-Task-tracker/README.md

 ## Description

 Task Tracker allows you to create, edit, and track tasks.
-Perfect for learning Django and PostgreSQL.
+Perfect

 ## Installation